Henry Clews

 Henry Clews (August 14, 1834 – January 31, 1923) was a British-American financier and author.
+He was an economic advisor to President Ulysses S. Grant, and a friend of Abraham Lincoln.
+Born in Staffordshire, England, he emigrated to the United States around 1850.
+He co-founded an investment company that became the second-largest marketer of federal bonds during the American Civil War.
+Later, he played a reformers role in New York City politics by organizing the "Committee of 70" which helped depose the corrupt Tweed Ring.
+In 1887 he wrote a well-known book titled "Fifty Years in Wall Street."
+He held conservative economic views and was hostile toward the labor union movement.

 Early life

 Clews was born on August 14, 1834, in Staffordshire, England.
 He was the youngest of four sons born to Elizabeth "Bessie" (née Kendrick) Clews and James Clews, a prosperous manufacturer of Staffordshire ware.

 At age 14, while in training for the Anglican Church, Clews traveled to New York City, where he "began to perceive the possibilities that presented themselves to a young man."